 What Is Affiliate Marketing?

-Simply said, affiliate marketing is a system or better-said type of marketing where you as an affiliate marketer receive a commission by promoting products from other people and companies.
-Those commissions are received every time a customer buys a product or services through their recommendation.
+Simply said, affiliate marketing is a type of marketing where you as an affiliate marketer receive a commission by promoting products from other people and companies.
+Those commissions are received every time a customer buys a product or service through their recommendation.

 You will want to track those conversions, which is why each affiliate link is unique has its own code.
 Otherwise, it wouldn’t be possible to know from which associate the customer came.
 What does this mean for you?
 This means that you have the opportunity to make money by selling a product that isn’t yours.
 The more you sell, the more you earn.
 It’s a great deal since you don’t have to worry about shipping, overhead costs, or customer service!

 To make money as an affiliate marketer, you have to understand all parties involved and what they want to get out of the relationship between them.
 Knowing each role and how they can potentially help you make money is an essential first step when starting out.

 This is the party that’s selling the actual product or service.
 An advertiser is the one who created a product and needs to sell it.
 It can be anyone, from solopreneur to big company.
 This is the party that you, as the affiliate marketer, will be working with.